Skip to content

 • --keep-org-id optionally keeps the original input string ID as a regular string property column in the PMTiles output

-• --icol-id-geom, --icol-x-geom, and --icol-y-geom set the 0-based geometry-file columns for polygon ID, x, and y
+• --g-icol-id, --g-icol-x, and --g-icol-y set the 0-based table-geometry columns for polygon ID, x, and y

 Geometry file format:

-• plain or gzipped TSV/CSV
+• plain or gzipped TSV/CSV, or GeoJSON/JSON with Polygon/MultiPolygon features

 • one row per vertex